alexs2112/TerminalHero/README.md

 - World Screen should highlight quest areas
 - Quest Log icon at the bottom of the world screen that highlights if changes have been made to the quest log
 - Quest log will probably require scrolling
+- For now, get rid of main + side quests, just have "Quests" and "Complete"

 **Combat**
 - Creature combat abilities show hit chance, damage, and effects when targeting
 - Instead of just removing enemies from combat, leave them at 0 HP and show their corpse
 - Flee combat?
 Or just reload previous save lol
+- Get rid of ability_function_factory.py, move those to inline functions in ability_factory.py
+- Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
+- Figure out a concise way to let party members know that their allies are the players party

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)